L4dno/combos_docker/README.md

 - there were problems with system (deadlocks or exceptions) when simulation finished.
 Now it has to be fixed.
 - tasks' deadlines wer calculated as delay_bound + creation time, not delay_bound + sent time.
 - if a project didn't have work to do clients could freeze and never ever sent results or requested tasks.
+- add several random generators, so that if during experiments you vary one part of the system and set seeds manually, other parts of the system remain deterministic.
+Previously, the generator was single and different ```gproject/priority``` parameters caused different availability periods, what was undesirable.

 # Work yet to be done
 - I close eyes on freeing resources.
 They might leak a lot.
 Better naming is also under "eventual consideration"